Document Type : Original Paper

 Department of Community Medicine, Bangalore Baptist Hospital, Bangalore, India

-The study concludes that in the IMRT treatment technique, PB algorithms overestimate the dose when compared with the MC algorithm, even in the head and neck treatment area.
-For 3DCRT treatment plans, CCS, MC and PB algorithms showed no statistically significant differences between them.
+Conclusion: The study concludes that in the IMRT treatment technique, PB algorithms overestimate the dose compared to the MC algorithm, even in the head and neck treatment area.
+For 3DCRT treatment plans, CCS, MC, and PB algorithms showed no statistically significant differences between them.
 Moreover, this study ensured the accuracy of various dose calculation algorithms in H&N radiotherapy.